dogethereum/dogethereum-agents/README.md

 - Open IntelliJ IDEA
 - Import project as Maven
 - Configuration file
-  - Create a custom configuration file by making a copy of the sample configuration file dogethereum-agents/src/main/resources/dogethereum-agents.sample.conf and place it anywhere you want, e.g. /home/yourUser/dogethereum-agents.conf
+  - Create a custom configuration file by making a copy of the sample configuration file `dogethereum-agents/src/main/resources/dogethereum-agents.sample.conf` and place it anywhere you want, e.g. `/home/yourUser/dogethereum-agents.conf`
   - Edit these entries to point to your computer paths
-    - truffle.build.contracts.directory
+    - `deployment.path`
-    - data.directory
+    - `data.directory`
-    - operator.private.key.file.path
+    - `operator.private.key.file.path`
-  - Note: On windows paths have to be between "" and with a double backslash \\ as separator.
-E.g. data.directory = "D:\\dogethereum-agents\\storage\\data"
+  - Note: On windows paths have to be between "" and with a double backslash `\\` as separator.
+E.g. `data.directory = "D:\\dogethereum-agents\\storage\\data"`
 - Create Run configuration
   - In Run/Edit Configurations... add a new "Application" configuration
   - Set parameters like this
     - Name: Main local
-    - Main class: "org.dogethereum.agents.Main"
+    - Main class: `org.dogethereum.agents.Main`
-    - VM options: -Ddogethereum.agents.conf.file=path_to_configuration_file_copy
+    - VM options: `-Ddogethereum.agents.conf.file=path_to_configuration_file_copy`
   - Note: On windows paths have to use the double backslash as separator.

 ### Run the agents
-- Delete agent data dir (data.directory config variable) before each restart just to make sure you are on the safe side.
+- Delete agent data dir (`data.directory` config variable) before each restart just to make sure you are on the safe side.
 - On IntelliJ IDEA go to Run/Run...
 - Select "Main local" run configuration